10 Changes in marker expression

 The coefficient associated with CD56__Tregs

-is positive, which indicates that higher expression is associated with poorer survival outcomes for patients.
+is positive, which indicates that higher expression is associated with poorer survival outcomes for patients, and this is also reflected in the KM curve.

 The first step in analysing these changes is to calculate the spatial proximity and abundance of each cell to every cell type. getDistances